stevethats/se_project_express/README.md

 # WTWR (What to Wear?): Back End
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
-## Running the Project
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
+### Overview

-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+- Figma
+- Express
+- Mongoose Schemas and Routes
+- Database interaction
+- Object-Oriented Programming w/ JavaScript
+- Cascading Style Sheets & HTML

+**Intro**

+The back-end project is focused on creating a server for the WTWR application and back-end functionality, utilizing both Mongoose for database connection and Postman for troubleshooting.
+Through the use of schemas and routes, this project can create new users that can also create clothes which are capable of being liked and disliked by different users.
+All of the information is stored inside a database and requests are sent back and forth with CRUD functionality.